trtcrd/SLIM/README.md

 - Added modules for processing nanopore amplicon data (CHOPPER, MSI, ASHURE, OPTICS)
 - Added module to create wildcard grouping of files
 - Added SWARM3 module
-- Emailing service hidden, until a viable option is identified
+- Emailing service restored as an optional Gmail app-password configuration
 - Documentation moved from the wiki to the tutos folder.
 - Various interface bug fixes